ai4embodied/ai4embodied/README.md

 - 👋 Hi, I’m @ai4embodied
-- 👀 We are interested in Embodied Artifitial Intelligence
+- 👀 We are interested in Embodied Artificial Intelligence
 - 📫 How to reach me: ai4embodied@gmail.com

 <!---